Funyday-k/lingyuxia/_pages/cv.md

   * 2023TDLI Winter Camp of Astrophysics, advised by Prof. Luca Visinelli

   We study the method of estimating the mass of a boson star and Fried- mann equations, and numerically predict the upper bound of the mass using shooting method of ODE and the age of Universe.

+* **The first Summer School of Basic Theory for top physics students**, July 2023

+  The Summer School invited more than 20 experts and scholars, including academicians of the Chinese Academy of Sciences, to give lectures and participate in seminars for students.
+The summer School’s content includes in-depth learning of basic theories of physics, cutting-edge reports, teacher-student seminars, student exchanges, education and teaching forums, etc.

 Awards & Skills